jeongukjae/jeongukjae.github.io/_posts/2020/2020-04-16-distilling the knowledge in a neural network.md

 ---
 layout: post
-title: "📃 Distilling the Knowledge in a Neural Network 리뷰"
+title: "Distilling the Knowledge in a Neural Network 리뷰"
 tags:
   - paper
 ---